Vashisth81/CodeClauseInternship_Timer_and_Stopwatch/README.md

 **Contributing:**
 Contributions to the ToDo App are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
 Before contributing, make sure to discuss your ideas with the maintainers and adhere to the project's coding standards.

-**License:**
-The ToDo App is released under the [MIT License](LICENSE), which allows for open-source contributions and usage.

 **Acknowledgments:**
 This ToDo App was developed using React.js, a powerful JavaScript library for building user interfaces.
 We extend our gratitude to the React.js community for their valuable contributions and support.

 **Contact:**
-For any inquiries or support related to the ToDo App, feel free to contact us at [email@example.com](mailto:email@example.com).
+For any inquiries or support related to the ToDo App, feel free to contact us .

 Thank you for using our ToDo App!
 Happy task managing!